davmckin/sqlite_practice/README.md

 INSERT INTO users (first_name, last_name, email) VALUES("Dave", "McKinney", "davidjmckin@gmail.com");

 INSERT INTO orders (user_id, item_id, quantity, created_at) VALUES(51, 97, 1, 2017-02-014);

+Adventure Mode

+What item was ordered most often?
+Grossed the most money?
+SELECT items.title, SUM(quantity) FROM orders INNER JOIN items ON orders.item_id = items.id GROUP BY item_id ORDER BY COUNT(quantity) DESC LIMIT 1;
+Ergonomic Concrete Gloves|34

+What user spent the most?
+SELECT users.first_name, users.last_name, SUM(orders.quantity * items.price) FROM users INNER JOIN orders on users.id = orders.user_id INNER JOIN items #I stopped here.
+I know this line is halfway complete.

+What were the top 3 highest grossing categories?

+Epic Mode

+Complete the exercises on sqlteaching.com as well and add a screenshot of the final screen showing all exercises completed to your README.